AIA-style billing G702/G703 Construction billing terms

 Note: PayAppPro generates AIA-style G702/G703 outputs.
 We are not affiliated with or endorsed by the AIA.
 AIA®, G702® and G703® are registered trademarks of the American Institute of Architects.

 Looking for the full workflow?
-Start with the Complete AIA Billing Guide.
+Start with the Complete AIA Billing Guide, or see how AIA billing software helps contractors create cleaner pay application packages.

 How to Use This AIA Billing Glossary

 This page works best as a quick reference for contractors, subcontractors, office managers, and project teams who need to understand construction billing language without digging through a contract every time a term comes up.
-If you are trying to figure out the difference between a G702 and a G703, how retainage works, what belongs in a Schedule of Values, or why a pay app got kicked back, this glossary gives you the plain-English version first and then links you to deeper guides.
+If you are trying to figure out the difference between a G702 and a G703, how retainage works, what belongs in a Schedule of Values, why QuickBooks does not natively create AIA-style pay apps, or why a pay app got kicked back, this glossary gives you the plain-English version first and then links you to deeper guides.

 In other words, this is not just a definition page.
-It is a shortcut into the larger PayAppPro learning hub for AIA-style billing, progress billing, and contractor payment workflows.
+It is a shortcut into the larger PayAppPro learning hub for AIA-style billing, progress billing, QuickBooks billing workflows, and contractor payment applications.

 Most Commonly Confused AIA Billing Terms